-It can be dangerous to get out of your vehicle if the shift lever is not fully in "P" (Park) with the parking brake firmly set.
+It can be dangerous to get out of your vehicle if the shift lever is not fully in PARK (P) with the parking brake firmly set.
 Your vehicle can roll.
 If you have left the engine running, the vehicle can move suddenly.
 You or others could be injured.
 To be sure your vehicle won't move, even when you're on fairly level ground, use the steps that follow.

-- Hold the brake pedal down with your right foot and set the parking brake. - Move the shift lever into "P" (Park) position like this: - Hold in the button on the lever, and push the lever all the way toward the front of your vehicle. - 3.
-Move the ignition key to "LOCK." - Remove the key and take it with you.
-If you can walk away from your vehicle with the ignition key in your hand, your vehicle is in "P" (Park).
+- Hold the brake pedal down with your right foot and set the parking brake. - Move the shift lever into the PARK (P) position by holding in the button on the lever and pushing the lever all the way toward the front of your vehicle. - Move the ignition key to LOCK. - Remove the key and take it with you.
+If you can remove the key from your ignition, your vehicle is in PARK (P).

-Leaving Your Vehicle with the Engine Running (AUTOMATIC TRANSMISSION)
+Leaving Your Vehicle With the Engine Running (Automatic Transmission Models Only)

 It can be dangerous to leave your vehicle with the engine running.
-Your vehicle could move suddenly if the shift lever is not fully in "P" (Park) with the parking brake firmly set.
+Your vehicle could move suddenly if the shift lever is not fully in PARK (P) with the parking brake firmly set.
 And, if you leave the vehicle with the engine running, it could overheat and even catch fire.
 You or others could be injured.
 Don't leave your vehicle with the engine running unless you have to.

-Torque Lock (AUTOMATIC TRANSMISSION)
+Torque Lock (Automatic Transmission)

-If you are parking on a hill and you don't shift your transmission into "P" (Park) properly, the weight of the vehicle may put too much force on the parking pawl in the transmission.
-You may find it difficult to pull the shift lever out of "P" (Park).
+If you are parking on a hill and you don't shift your transmission into PARK (P) properly, the weight of the vehicle may put too much force on the parking pawl in the transmission.
+You may find it difficult to pull the shift lever out of PARK (P).
 This is called "torque lock."
-To prevent torque lock, set the parking brake and then shift into "P" (Park) properly before you leave the driver's seat.
-To find out how, see "Shifting into 'P' (Park)" in the Index.
+To prevent torque lock, set the parking brake and then shift into PARK (P) properly before you leave the driver's seat.
+To find out how, see "Shifting Into PARK (P)" in the Index.

-When you are ready to drive, move the shift lever out of "P" (Park) BEFORE you release the parking brake.
+When you are ready to drive, move the shift lever out of PARK (P) before you release the parking brake.

-If "torque lock" does occur, you may need to have another vehicle push yours a little uphill to take some of the pressure from the transmission, so you can pull the shift lever out of "P" (Park).
+If torque lock does occur, you may need to have another vehicle push yours a little uphill to take some of the pressure from the transmission, so you can pull the shift lever out of PARK (P).

-Shifting out of P (Park) (AUTOMATIC TRANSMISSION)
+Shifting Out of PARK (P) (Automatic Transmission)

 Your Corvette has a brake-transmission shift interlock.
-You have to fully apply your regular brake before you can shift from "P" (Park) when the ignition is in the "Run" position.
-See "Automatic Transmission" in the Index.

-If you cannot shift out of "P" (Park), ease pressure on the shift lever - push the shift lever all the way into "P" (Park) and release the shift lever button as you maintain brake application.
+You have to fully apply your regular brake before you can shift from PARK (P) when the ignition is in the RUN position.
+See "Automatic Transmission Operation" in the Index.
+If you cannot shift out of PARK (P), ease pressure on the shift lever -- push the shift lever all the way into PARK (P) and release the shift lever button as you maintain brake application.
 Then press the shift lever button and move the shift lever into the gear you wish.

-If you ever hold the brake pedal down but still can't shift out of "P" (Park), try this:
+If you ever hold the brake pedal down but still can't shift out of PARK (P), try this:

-- 1. Turn the key to "Off."
+- Turn the key to the OFF position.

 - Apply and hold the brake until the end of Step 4.

-- 3. Shift to "N" (Neutral).
+- Shift to NEUTRAL (N).

-- Start the vehicle and then shift to the drive gear you want.
+- Start the engine and then shift to the drive gear you want.

 - Have the vehicle fixed as soon as you can.

-Parking Your Vehicle (MANUAL TRANSMISSION)
+Parking Your Vehicle (Manual Transmission)

-Before you get out of your vehicle, put your manual transmission in "R" (Reverse) and firmly apply the parking brake.
+Before you get out of your vehicle, put your manual transmission in REVERSE (R) and firmly apply the parking brake.

-Parking over Things That Burn
+Parking Over Things That Burn

 Things that can burn could touch hot exhaust parts under your vehicle and ignite.
 Don't park over papers, leaves, dry grass or other things that can burn.

 Engine Exhaust